How To Successfully Manage Your Former Peers

 • Focus on inspiring your team, rather than intimidating tactics

-• Accept changes as part of growth, and encourage your people to do the same
+• Finally, accept changes as part of growth, and encourage your people to do the same

-Although this is a great aspirational list, it doesn’t quite provide you the necessary framework and steps to successfully begin easing your transition.
+While a good starting point, this list lacks concrete steps for a smooth transition.
 To take some of the guesswork out of this for you, a recent HBR article titled “What to Do First When Managing Former Peers” suggests the following high-level action steps to take as soon as possible:

 • Plan one-on-one meetings with individuals.